 There are three membership cycles per year: Fall, Spring, and Summer.
 Memberships can be renewed or changed at the end of each cycle.
 At the beginning of the academic year, users will be able to sign up for multiple semesters at a time.

-For the remainder of this Fall semester (August 30 – December 30), the basic membership fee is $20 for access to the showers and daily cubby-style lockers.
+Currently, the basic membership fee is $20 for access to the showers and daily cubby-style lockers.
 Members can add a reserved Z-style locker to their membership for an additional $20, bringing the total cost of the membership to $40.
 Members who are assigned a reserved Z-style locker can no longer use the daily lockers.
 Discounted rates are available to graduate and undergraduate students upon request.
 These fees are introductory as we work to improve the Hub’s operations.
 Pricing is subject to change over time.